byi8220/vibebolt/README.md

 Vibebolt is an experimental MCP vibe coding framework that specializes in writing small samples of Rust code.

+NOTE: This is a pretty crude implementation and might melt your quota (and the polar ice caps).

 NOTE: Even if sandboxed, `vibebolt` is still running arbitrary code within a docker container inside the host machine.
 Use with caution.

 ## Prerequisites